sarves/thamizhi-morph/README.md

 We have handled 140 conjugational forms for each verbs.
 In addition to simple verbal roots, we have also included complex verbal roots which are formed by noun-verb and verb-verb formation.

 In order to implement this in foma, we also have come up with a meta-morph rules (Meta-Morphological rules) to write inflections.
 Meta-morph is a markup language using which the inflectional morphology of morphologically regular languages can be captured.
-However, this needs bit more generalisations to capture other languages; this is on our future work.
+However, this needs bit more generalizations to capture other languages; this is on our future work.
 This is captured in the following paper:

 Sarveswaran, K., Dias, G. and Butt, M., 2019.
 Using Meta-Morph Rules to develop Morphological Analysers: A case study concerning Tamil.
 In Proceedings of the 14th International Conference on Finite-State Methods and Natural Language Processing (pp. 76-86).

 ### Morphology of other particles

-We have also handled adjectives, adverbs and other paricles.
-Conjuctions, intensifier, post-positional forms, numbers, complumentisers etc are included in a class called particles.
+We have also handled adjectives, adverbs and other particles.
+Conjunctions, intensifier, post-positional forms, numbers, complimentisers etc are included in a class called particles.
 Lexicons for these types were collection from the web, primarily.

 ### Generations of words